trevortoni/trevortoni/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Flutter projects
-- 🌱 I’m currently learning Flutter and Java
+- 🌱 I’m currently learning Flutter and Java/Kotlin
 - 👯 I’m looking to collaborate on Python projecs
 - 🤔 I’m looking for help with Mobile application development
-- 💬 Ask me about Tech
+- 💬 Ask me about Technology
 - 📫 How to reach me: toni.kiwoi@gmail.com

 <hr>